By Maria Evans, vice president of Sustainable Communities, Partnership & Innovation Initiative, Fannie Mae

 The Making Room exhibition showcased the creative ways that designers, developers, and architects are responding to our current living arrangements and was a great reminder about the importance of good design, especially in small spaces, like a studio apartment or even an ADU.
 While some of the most innovative features were high-tech solutions, many were low-tech yet practical ways designers and developers are making the most of available space.
 These innovations allow for comfortable living in smaller spaces, which are both more affordable to construct, less expensive to live in, and can be leveraged in any neighborhood.
 For me, the entire exhibit underscored how much could be accomplished if the housing industry and adjacent sectors started to think differently about design.

-That is why I am excited that on March 14 Chrysanthe Broikos, the curator of the exhibition, and Sophie Wilkinson, head of construction and design for Common, will be part of Fannie Mae in:house, our speaker series that brings together innovators, solvers, academics, and entrepreneurs to explore innovative ideas in housing.
-The timing of our conversation couldn’t be better as we prepare to announce the awardees of our second phase and launch the third and final phase of The Innovation Challenge, which will focus on the intersections of affordable housing, education, and economic mobility.
+That is why I was excited to have Chrysanthe Broikos, the curator of the exhibition, and Sophie Wilkinson, head of construction and design for Common, join me for our Fannie Mae in:house, a speaker series that brings together innovators, solvers, academics, and entrepreneurs to explore innovative ideas in housing.
+Watch the replay to hear our exploration of micro-units, co-living, and other cutting-edge concepts to address these big issues.

 By tackling these issues holistically—with innovative ideas and like-minded partners—we can identify solutions that will increase access to healthy, vibrant, sustainable communities.